BrinsilElias/commercecloud-mcp-server/DOCS.md

 ## Overview

 The **Commerce Cloud MCP Server** is a TypeScript-based implementation of the Model Context Protocol (MCP) that bridges AI applications with Salesforce Commerce Cloud (SFCC).
-Built on **Cloudflare Workers** with **OAuth 2.0 authentication using Microsoft as the identity provider**, it provides a secure, scalable solution with comprehensive wrapper around SFCC's Open Commerce API (OCAPI), enabling authenticated AI systems to interact with Commerce Cloud data and operations.
+Built on **Cloudflare Workers** with **OAuth 2.0 authentication using Salesforce as the identity provider**, it provides a secure, scalable solution with comprehensive wrapper around SFCC's Open Commerce API (OCAPI), enabling authenticated AI systems to interact with Commerce Cloud data and operations.

 ## What is MCP?